tungtungyan/21063325r-LeungYanTung-AAE6102-Assignment/README.md

 <img width="466" alt="Screenshot 2021-10-31 at 12 15 33 PM" src="https://user-images.githubusercontent.com/71690213/139567359-522722a3-fda3-4ef6-ae42-bdb1fc259944.png">
 <p align="center">

 The required corrections for the satellite clock bias and relativity are referred to ICD.
 This report will skip the ionospheric corrections because we do not have access to the parameter values of the Klobuchar model for this data set.
+This report will consider the tropospheric correction based on the standard atmosphere model.

-The required corrections for the satellite clock bias and relativity are referred to ICD.
-This report will skip the ionospheric corrections because we do not have access to the parameter values of the Klobuchar model for this data set.
-This report will consider the tropospheric correction based on standard atmosphere model.
+The initial position to start the iteration using

 	[ −2694685.473 ]
 	[ −4293642.366 ]   (WGS 84 XYZ, in meters)